 5. DISCLAIMER OF WARRANTIES.
 NOTE: IF YOU ARE A CUSTOMER WHO IS A CONSUMER (SOMEONE WHO USES THE SOFTWARE OUTSIDE OF YOUR TRADE, BUSINESS OR PROFESSION), YOU MAY HAVE LEGAL RIGHTS IN YOUR COUNTRY OF RESIDENCE WHICH WOULD PROHIBIT THE FOLLOWING LIMITATIONS FROM APPLYING TO YOU, AND WHERE PROHIBITED THEY WILL NOT APPLY TO YOU.

 YOU EXPRESSLY ACKNOWLEDGE AND AGREE THAT ANY USE BY YOU OF THE SOFTWARE IS AT YOUR OWN RISK.
 THE SOFTWARE AND ANY DOCUMENTATION ARE PROVIDED “AS IS” AND WITHOUT WARRANTY OF ANY KIND.
-DYN EXPRESSLY DISCLAIMS, TO THE MAXIMUM EXTENT ALLOWED BY APPLICABLE LAW, ALL OTHER WARRANTIES OF ANY KIND, BOTH EXPRESS AND IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, ABSENCE OF LIEN, ENCUMBRANCE OR SECURITY INTEREST, QUIET ENJOYMENT, AND NON-INFRINGEMENT.
-DYN DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE SOFTWARE WILL MEET ANY REQUIREMENTS OR NEEDS YOU MAY HAVE, OR THAT THE OPERATION OF THE SOFTWARE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT ANY DEFECTS OR ERRORS IN THE SOFTWARE WILL BE CORRECTED.
-YOU ASSUME THE ENTIRE RISK AS TO THE RESULTS AND PERFORMANCE OF THE SOFTWARE AND, EXCEPT AS OTHERWISE PROVIDED HEREIN, YOU (AND NOT DYN) ASSUME THE ENTIRE COST OF ALL SERVICING, REPAIR AND/OR CORRECTION.
+ORACLE EXPRESSLY DISCLAIMS, TO THE MAXIMUM EXTENT ALLOWED BY APPLICABLE LAW, ALL OTHER WARRANTIES OF ANY KIND, BOTH EXPRESS AND IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, ABSENCE OF LIEN, ENCUMBRANCE OR SECURITY INTEREST, QUIET ENJOYMENT, AND NON-INFRINGEMENT.
+ORACLE DOES NOT WARRANT THAT THE FUNCTIONS CONTAINED IN THE SOFTWARE WILL MEET ANY REQUIREMENTS OR NEEDS YOU MAY HAVE, OR THAT THE OPERATION OF THE SOFTWARE WILL BE UNINTERRUPTED OR ERROR-FREE, OR THAT ANY DEFECTS OR ERRORS IN THE SOFTWARE WILL BE CORRECTED.
+YOU ASSUME THE ENTIRE RISK AS TO THE RESULTS AND PERFORMANCE OF THE SOFTWARE AND, EXCEPT AS OTHERWISE PROVIDED HEREIN, YOU (AND NOT ORACLE) ASSUME THE ENTIRE COST OF ALL SERVICING, REPAIR AND/OR CORRECTION.
 SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES, SO THE ABOVE EXCLUSION MAY NOT APPLY TO YOU.
 TO THE EXTENT THAT ANY IMPLIED WARRANTIES ARE DEEMED TO EXIST UNDER APPLICABLE LAW, THEY ARE HEREBY EXPRESSLY LIMITED IN DURATION TO THE DURATION OF ANY EXPRESS WRITTEN WARRANTY MADE HEREIN.
 SOME JURISDICTIONS DO NOT ALLOW LIMITATIONS ON THE DURATION OF AN IMPLIED WARRANTY, SO THE ABOVE LIMITATION MAY NOT APPLY TO YOU.

 6. LIMITATION OF REMEDIES.
-UNDER NO CIRCUMSTANCES, INCLUDING NEGLIGENCE, SHALL DYN, ITS AFFILIATES, OR ANY OF THEIR DIRECTORS, OFFICERS, EMPLOYEES SHAREHOLDERS, REPRESENTATIVES OR AGENTS, OR THEIR RESPECTIVE SUCCESSORS, ASSIGNS, HEIRS, OR ESTATES, BE LIABLE TO YOU FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, LOSS OF USE, DAMAGES FOR LOSS OF BUSINESS, LOSS OF PROFITS, BUSINESS INTERRUPTION, LOST DATA, LOSS OF BUSINESS INFORMATION, HARM TO REPUTATION, AND THE LIKE), OR ENHANCED, EXEMPLARY OR PUNITIVE DAMAGES, ARISING IN ANY WAY OUT OF OR CONNECTED WITH THE SOFTWARE OR DOCUMENTATION, OR THE POSSESSION, USE, INABILITY TO USE, OR MALFUNCTION OF THE SOFTWARE OR DOCUMENTATION, INCLUDING WITHOUT LIMITATION DAMAGE TO PROPERTY AND, TO THE MAXIMUM EXTENT PERMITTED BY LAW, DAMAGES FOR BODILY OR PERSONAL INJURY, EVEN IF DYN OR ANY DYN AUTHORIZED REPRESENTATIVE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR LOSS.
+UNDER NO CIRCUMSTANCES, INCLUDING NEGLIGENCE, SHALL ORACLE, ITS AFFILIATES, OR ANY OF THEIR DIRECTORS, OFFICERS, EMPLOYEES SHAREHOLDERS, REPRESENTATIVES OR AGENTS, OR THEIR RESPECTIVE SUCCESSORS, ASSIGNS, HEIRS, OR ESTATES, BE LIABLE TO YOU FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, LOSS OF USE, DAMAGES FOR LOSS OF BUSINESS, LOSS OF PROFITS, BUSINESS INTERRUPTION, LOST DATA, LOSS OF BUSINESS INFORMATION, HARM TO REPUTATION, AND THE LIKE), OR ENHANCED, EXEMPLARY OR PUNITIVE DAMAGES, ARISING IN ANY WAY OUT OF OR CONNECTED WITH THE SOFTWARE OR DOCUMENTATION, OR THE POSSESSION, USE, INABILITY TO USE, OR MALFUNCTION OF THE SOFTWARE OR DOCUMENTATION, INCLUDING WITHOUT LIMITATION DAMAGE TO PROPERTY AND, TO THE MAXIMUM EXTENT PERMITTED BY LAW, DAMAGES FOR BODILY OR PERSONAL INJURY, EVEN IF ORACLE OR ANY ORACLE AUTHORIZED REPRESENTATIVE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES OR LOSS.
 SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATION OR EXCLUSION MAY NOT APPLY TO YOU.